Tokyo Olympic organizers try to dampen cancellation rumors

 Rumors have spread online with thousands of comments on Twitter under the hashtag in Japanese “Tokyo Olympic Canceled.”

-The IOC has faced challenges like this before.
+The IOC has faced challenges like this before, and carries insurance for such possibilities.
 It has canceled Olympics during wartime, and faced boycotts in 1980 and 1984.
 It also held the 2002 Winter Olympics in Salt Lake City just months after the 9-11 attacks in the United States.

 The mosquito-borne Zika virus also cast a shadow over the run-up to the 2016 Olympics in Rio de Janeiro.